Auchindoir, St Mary's Church

 History, tourist information, and nearby accommodation

-The sacrament house may date to 1513, when Auchindoir became a prebend of King's College Chapel in Aberden.
+The sacrament house may date to 1513 when Auchindoir became a prebend of King's College Chapel in Aberdeen.
 It is surrounded by carvings of family crests, including that of the Gordon family, so it is certainly possible that they had a hand in paying for the sacrament house to be erected.

 The other impressive feature of St Mary's is the moulded south doorway arch, a beautiful example of craftsmanship.
 The doorway dates to the late Norman period and is decorated with traditional Norman chevron mouldings.

 Auchindour church was used until 1810 when it replaced by a more modern building nearby.

 A short walk to the west of the church is a holy well also dedicated to St Mary.
 Water from the well was thought to cure toothache.
 Interestingly, the chapel at Crosskirk in Caithness is also dedicated to St Mary and also has a holy well nearby.